XML configuration further customization

-In addition, you can optionally customize your XML configuration to enable additional functionalities that will make your source and the indexing process more efficient.
+In addition, you can customize your XML configuration to enable functionalities that will make your source and the indexing process more efficient.
+This article explains how to enable these quality of like functionalities.

 Example